JJBR13/Justin-Brown-milestone-project-3/README.md

 - This feature is located after clicking the read more link on the reviews.
 It allows the user after reading the review to go back to the top.

+### Responsive On All Devices

+- Escape Gaming Reviews, is made easily accessible on all devices with help from the Materialize framework.
+Test through Google Developer Tools, on devices:
+    - iPhone SE
+    - iPhone XR
+    - Pixel 5
+    - Samsung S8+
+    - iPad Mini
+    - iPad Air

+- The site was also tested for full responsive functionality manually on the below devices:
+    - Razor Blade 15
+    - Galaxy Fold Z3
+    - ASUS ZenScreen

+- Enabling the site to function seamlessly across a range of devices, coincides with the user story:

+> i.
+Being a Regular user, I want to use the service on multiple devices.

 ## Future Release

 ### 1) Create Admin Account

-- This would allow the admin to monitor reviews and remove & message users that have inapropriate reviews on the site.
+- This would allow the admin to monitor reviews and remove & message users that have inappropriate reviews on the site.

 ### 2) Filter Buttons